 What to do if you’re paid less than the UK minimum wage

 While most companies abide by the UK’s minimum wage legislation, some still attempt to pay less than the amount required.
-The government reported in December 2017 that 260 employers failed to pay the UK minimum wage, and owed a combined total of £1.7m in back pay to 16,000 workers.
+The government reported in July 2018 that 239 employers failed to pay the UK minimum wage.

 If you think you’re being paid below the correct rate, you should first check your UK work contract and speak to your employer.
 If this doesn’t work, you should request payment records in writing from your company.
 You can also contact the ACAS helpline for confidential advice if required.